esx-framework/.github/profile/README.md

 # 👋 Welcome to the official ESX page

-Open source framework for FiveM to allow anyone to build their own custom servers with ease.
+The Best open source framework for FiveM to allow anyone to build their own custom servers with ease.

 **Our biggest project?** ESX Legacy.
 It's the Best-In-Class, most performant and user friendly version of ESX !
 It offers the Best and most advanced methods in FiveM, while delivering unbeatable performance!